lmr97/itunes-to-jellyfin/README.md

 ```

 It'll only add new files into the correct folders, creating them if necessary, but leave the ones you already have.

+## Troubleshooting

+If you have any issues with the process above, submit an issue on this repo, and I'll address it, and include the solution here below (if it's not an actual issue with the process, of course).

+### Other Jellyfin troubleshooting resources

+- [ArchWiki's entry for Jellyfin](https://wiki.archlinux.org/title/Jellyfin#Troubleshooting): for Jellyfin instances running on Linux (non-Dockerized), and on Arch specifically

 ### Thanks for reading!
 I hope this helps with your great migration!